112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 old and “immoral”.
 Their morality _differs_ from ours on certain matters.
 Whether it is less “moral” or more “uninhibited” depends on your point of view.

-Don't judge France by the Montmartre; the Montmartre _caters_ to foreign tourists in search of the risque.
+Don’t judge France by the Montmartre; the Montmartre _caters_ to foreign tourists in search of the risque.

 France is a very devout nation.
 It has a religious Catholic population (only one million Frenchmen are Protestants).
 The French have a very strong family system, a very low divorce rate, and a much lower crime rate than we do.

-From the American point of view, what is more important than anyone's manners or customs are the things he believes in and fights for.
+From the American point of view, what is more important than anyone’s manners or customs are the things he believes in and fights for.
 In this sense, we agree with the idea of Thomas Jefferson: “Resistance to tyrants is obedience to God.”